msoedov/q_recall/README.md

 ## 🛑 When *not* to use q_recall

--   You need \<50ms latency across millions of documents.
+- You need <50ms latency over millions of documents.
--   You need semantic similarity across diverse languages.
+- You need language-agnostic semantic similarity across huge corpora.
--   Your data is already in a vector DB.
+- Your data is already cleanly embedded in a vector database and you’re happy there.
 `q_recall` is for **developer-scale agentic search over local files**.

 -----------------------